johnmjkim/route42-app/docs/report.md

 *[Where do you use tokenisers and parsers?
 How are they built?
 What are the advantages of the designs?]*

-Every token either contains an operator and two expressions, or a key and value.
-Example #1 below is an example of a token that has the key `hashtags` and value `["test"]`.
-Tokens are extracted by prioritizing parenthesis, and then extracting from left to right.
-For example, if a query consists of 10 hashtags chained by OR, then the resulting `QuerySyntaxTree` will be equivalent to a linked list, where each node only has a right child.
+Every token either contains an operator and two expressions, or a key and value.<br>Tokens are extracted by prioritizing parenthesis, and then extracting from left to right. <br>Example 1 below is an example of a token that has the key `hashtags` and value `["test"]`. <br>For example, if a query consists of 10 hashtags chained by OR, then the resulting `QuerySyntaxTree` will be equivalent to a linked list, where each node only has a right child.

 ```
 EXAMPLES